Dear TLA Community:

 Immerse yourself in workshops, celebrations, open mics, and fierce beauty among 50 presenters -- storytellers, writers, performers, activists, educators, healers, and more.

 We are thrilled to be featuring Joy Harjo, the U.S. Poet Laureate, as our keynote presenter.
 In 2019, Joy Harjo was appointed to serve for a second term as the 23rd United States Poet Laureate, the first Native American to hold the position.
 Born in Tulsa, Oklahoma, Harjo is an internationally known award-winning poet, writer, performer, and saxophone player of the Mvskoke/Creek Nation.
 Grammy award winning saxophonist Paul Winter says, “Joy Harjo is a poet of music just as she is a poet of words.”
 She is the author of nine books of poetry and a memoir.

 Available Self-Paced Classes

 Get Certified in TLA

 We offer a certification in Transformative Language Arts Foundations, an introduction to TLA in theory and practice with a focus on ethical work, community networking, and TLA in action.
-To learn more, read our answers to common questions about the certification here, and also learn about how a partnership with Goddard College benefits people who receive the certification.
+To learn more, go here.